Phil Dalhausser: AVP and FIVB

 In 2006, Dalhausser teamed up with Todd Rogers.
-Rogers, an 11 years veteran of professional beach volleyball, thought he needed someone to help him get to the next level and believed Dalhausser had the potential to become the best player in the world.
+Rogers, an 11-year veteran of professional beach volleyball, thought he needed someone to help him get to the next level and believed Dalhausser had the potential to become the best player in the world.
 Rogers plays two roles, both partner and coach to Dalhausser.

 In 2007, Dalhausser and Rogers won the Beach Volleyball World Championships in Gstaad, Switzerland, becoming the first U.S. beach team to win the gold medal at the tournament.

+He announced that 2025 will be his final season, but just prior to winning the AVP league championship (alongside Trevor Crabb), Phil's wife posted that he will play again in the 2026 season.

 Olympics

 Dalhausser qualified for the Beijing 2008 Summer Olympics to represent the United States with his teammate Todd Rogers by being the top seeded American team through the international qualification process.

 Dalhausser and Rogers had a record of 6–1 in their first Olympics, being upset in their opening match by 23rd-ranked Latvia.
 They proceeded to win the rest of their games, coming back from 6–0 in the third set to beat 20th-seeded Switzerland.

 Dalhausser and Rogers won the gold medal match two sets to one against Márcio Araújo and Fabio Luiz Magalhães of Brazil.
 Newly crowned women's beach volleyball champions and compatriots Misty May-Treanor and Kerri Walsh were watching from the stands in the final.
 Dalhausser made nine blocks in the championship match, with five coming in the deciding third set, putting the US up to a 9–1 lead and eventually winning it 15–4.
 Dalhausser was named tournament MVP.
 This made the United States the only country to win gold medals in men's and women's beach volleyball at the same Olympics.

 Dalhausser and Rogers failed to defend their gold medal at the London 2012 Summer Olympics.
 The pair was ousted in the round of 16 by the young Italian team of Paolo Nicolai and Daniele Lupo, losing in straight sets for the first time in their Olympic careers.

 Dalhausser paired up with Nick Lucena for the Rio 2016 Summer Olympics, winning their debut match against Tunisia in straight sets.

-At the Rio 2016 Summer Olympics, Phil Dalhausser and Nick Lucena made it into the quarterfinals match where they played against Brazil's top-ranked team of 6-foot-8 Alison "The Mammoth" Cerutti and Bruno Oscar Schmidt.
-There they were eliminated by a 2-1 (21-14, 12–21, 15-9) scoreline, by the hometown's favorite team.
+At the Rio 2016 Summer Olympics, Phil Dalhausser and Nick Lucena made it into the quarterfinals match, where they played against Brazil's top-ranked team of 6-foot-8 Alison "The Mammoth" Cerutti and Bruno Oscar Schmidt.
+There they were eliminated by a 2–1 (21–14, 12–21, 15–9) scoreline, by the hometown's favorite team.

-Dalhausser and Lucena made it again to the 2020 Olympics where they finished 9th after a 1-2 against Cherif/Ahmed from Qatar.
+Dalhausser and Lucena made it again to the Tokyo 2020 Summer Olympics, where they finished 9th after a 1–2 against Cherif/Ahmed from Qatar.
 After the Olympic tournament, Dalhausser decided to retire from professional beach volleyball on the international circuit.